 Scheduling a ride, downloading the new best seller to read while sitting on a train, ordering takeout while walking home, or turning a print into a high-quality digital image has never been easier.
 Technological advancements and app development has made these possible at a touch of a tablet or a smartphone.
 The genesis of smart devices has set the app development market on fire, leading to an explosion of independent programmers working hard to come up with the next big thing.
+All these Pioneers will eventually need a Software and E Book Merchant Account to start accepting credit card payments once they get up and running.

 More than 30,000 new apps, on average, are submitted to the iTunes App store every month and by mid-2016, a combined nearly 200 billion apps had been downloaded from the Apple App store and Google Play worldwide, according to Statista.